Jump to content

 Equal pay lawsuit against Daimler: We are fighting for equal pay

 Jointly with a head of department at Daimler AG, we are suing for equal pay.
 She is not alone with her claim: six other plaintiffs are taking action against the Daimler Group.
-On October 1, 2024, our case will be heard in the second instance at the Baden-Württemberg State Labor Court in Stuttgart.
+She is not alone in her lawsuit: six other plaintiffs are taking legal action against the Daimler Group.

 Sarah Lincoln